 Annual Faculty Review

-All Ph.D. students will compile dossiers that will be used in a full faculty review of on-campus Ph.D. graduate students (including ABDs), with special focus on graduate students in their second and third years of study.
+All Ph.D. in Sociology students will compile dossiers that will be used in a full faculty review of on-campus Ph.D. in Sociology graduate students (including ABDs), with special focus on graduate students in their second and third years of study.
 The review will occur in late spring.
 Materials are due February 1.
-Students must submit a CV, along with a statement of purpose for completing Ph.D. studies.
+Students must submit a CV, along with a statement of purpose for completing Ph.D. in Sociology studies.

 - Up-to-date curriculum vita: name, address, address, education, current position, assistantship and work history in department, courses taught, research-paper presentations and publications, professional memberships, and other scholarly activities.